gabledata/recap-website/docs/quickstart.md

 ```

 {: .warning}
 This example includes `user:pass` in the URL.
 This works, but is not recommended for security reasons.
 You should configure Recap's server to use the `RECAP_URLS` environment variable instead.
-See the [gateway configuration](/docs/gateway/#configuration) documentation for more details.
+See the [configuration](/docs/configuration/#recap_urls) documentation for more details.

 {: .note}
 Recap's HTTP/JSON gateway does not require a database or any persistence.
 It just connects to external systems in realtime to fetch schemas.